paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 Lidiya and I visited her grandparents in Russia for a couple of fantastic weeks at the end of August.
 I set up shop on their cosy terrace, just in reach of wifi from a nearby hotel.

-Lidiya is named after her grandmother, who’s infamous baking I was almost daily privileged to.
+Lidiya is named after her grandmother, whose infamous baking I was almost daily privileged to.

 <figure>
   <a href="#compressive-images" id="footnote5">